Best Golf Glove of 2021

 Cabretta leather gloves are typically thinner, softer, and more supple, and therefore tend to provide excellent comfort, feel, and grip tackiness.
 Most gloves constructed from higher-end materials also place a premium on build quality and fit, and therefore tend to perform well across the board.

 Most high-quality golf gloves are constructed from Cabretta Leather, which comes from sheep who grow hair instead of wool.
 It is typically softer and more pliable than other materials but tends to wear or stretch out faster than synthetic materials.
 Other gloves are made from traditional genuine leather, synthetic materials, or a combination of synthetic materials and natural leather.

-Another top performer constructed from high-quality AAA Cabretta Soft Tech Leather is the TaylorMAde Tour Preferred glove.
+Another top performer constructed from high-quality AAA Cabretta Soft Tech Leather is the TaylorMade Tour Preferred glove.
 This glove also has excellent build quality with precisely constructed seams and an assortment of micro-perforations for breathability.
-The overall fit is slightly less precise than other top-ranked models, but the high-quality materials and construction are evident once you slip it on.
+Though the fit is slightly less precise than the top-ranked models, the high-quality materials and construction are apparent once you slip it on.